natenka/pyneng-book-en/docs/source/exercises/23_exercises.rst

 Task 23.3a
 ~~~~~~~~~~~~~

-In this task, make sure that Topology class instances are iterable objects.
-The base of Topology class can be taken from any task 22.1x or task 23.3.
+In this task, you need to make sure that instances of the Topology class
+are iterables.
+The base of the Topology class can be taken from either
+task 22.1x or task 23.3.

-After class instance creation, instance should work as an iterable object.
-After each iteration, tuple that describes a single connection should return.
+After creating an instance of a class, the instance should act like
+an iterable object.
+Each iteration should return a tuple that describes
+one connection.
+The order of output of connections can be any.

-Example of class run:
+An example of how the class works:

 .. code:: python